hephbuild/heph/website/docs/Usage.md

 > heph q -i test | heph r -                                  # heph run
 > ```
 > And leverage completion: see `heph completion <zsh|fish|bash> --help` for details

+When the number of targets becomes too important, it can be pretty hard to remember them all, to make it easy to find them, you can run

+    heph query fzf sometest

+An interactive mode is also available:

+    heph query fzf